ForgottenGlory/Living-Skyrim-3/LS3 Roadmap.md

 This timeline is current as of 11/6/2020 and is subject to revision or delay as needed.

 12/1/2020: Pre-alpha complete, patching and actual work begins.
-1/2/2021: Alpha complete, first closed Beta available.
+1/2/2021: Alpha complete, first Beta available.
 2/15/2021: Beta complete, public release.

 ## Guaranteed